MulticodeAPP/docs/00_notebook-syncing/03_files-folder-structure/02_assignments/01_assignment-components/02_code-test-groups/00_writing-a-test-group-specification-spec-yaml/README.md

 - `required`, if all of these tests are required to complete the assignment
 - `include-types`, which statements must be used and within what `range` (optional, by default use a minimum of 1)
 - `blocked-types`, which statements may not be used
+- `stdin`, which standard input is used
+- `stdout`, which standard output needs to match to pass the test
 - `variables`, which variables must be inspected and compared with the expected values
 - `functions`, which functions need to be tested, and with which arguments and expected values
     - optionally a test for a function can be made private by setting `private: true`, the user will not know these tests are run beforehand, only after a private test fails only one will be made public